 Mr. Krieger contended the Company's evidence is insufficient.
 Id. at 12.
 He said interconnection costs are very difficult to estimate both at the IRP and RFP stages because several projects are proposed and not completed, and costs are highly dependent on other connected generators and any associated congestion.
 Id.
 He added that both the ratemaking process and a reliability imperative incentivize higher cost investment.
 Id.
 He said this pushes utilities toward higher cost projects and provides an added benefit of higher financial returns for their companies and this in turn results in less affordable rates.
 Id.
 Mr. Krieger said other factors affecting affordability are the uncertainties surrounding renewable generation, its reliability, and effect on capacity markets and needs.
 He said the ELCC class ratings for solar generation are expected to decline, as discussed further in OUCC witness John Hanks' testimony.
 He said all these factors increase the need for added generation, upgraded transmission networks, and added interconnections.
 Id. at 12-13.
 He said interconnection costs should be thoroughly analyzed in the IRP process and competitively bid; otherwise, the promise of low-cost renewables will be further compromised, and affordability will decline.
-Mr. Krieger said elimination of the Lake Trout Project will reduce the average cost of interconnection in the Clean Energy Projects, moderate increases to rate base, and help to protect consumer affordability while allowing I&M to add reasonably priced solar generation to its portfolio.
+Mr. Krieger said elimination of the Lake Trout Project will help protect consumer affordability, moderate increases to rate base, and reduce the average cost of interconnection in the Clean Energy Projects, while allowing I&M to add reasonably priced solar generation to its portfolio.
 Id.
-Mr. Krieger also recommended the Commission require competitive bidding and separate justifications for costs added to generation projects after selection through an RFP process.
+Mr. Krieger also recommended the Commission require competitive bidding and separate justifications for costs added to generation projects after selection through an RFP process, noting the petitioner provides no testimony that explains the cost difference between the two PSAs.
 Id. at 13.

-Mr. Lathan discussed I&M's proposed tax treatment for its two PSA projects.
+Mr. Latham discussed I&M's proposed tax treatment for its two PSA projects.
 Pub.
 Ex.
 3 at 1-5.
-Mr. Lathan recommended the PTC be credited to ratepayers over 11 years instead of the 20-year period proposed by I&M. Pub.
+Mr. Latham recommended the PTC be credited to ratepayers over 11 years instead of the 20-year period proposed by I&M. Pub.
 Ex.
 3 at 5.
 Mr. Hanks said Year 11 would be the final reconciling year that would materially make both Petitioner and ratepayers whole.
 Pub.
 Ex.
 1 at 18.
-Mr. Lathan said a 12th year could be added if a true-up is necessary.
+Mr. Latham said a 12th year could be added if a true-up is necessary.
 Pub.
 Ex.
 3 at 5.

 Mr. Latham and Mr. Hanks recommended that both I&M and AEP's taxable income should be considered when valuing PTC amounts.
 Pub.
 Ex.
 1 at 17; Pub.
 Ex.
 3 at 6.
 They said this eliminates the possibility that Indiana ratepayers do not receive full credit because operations outside Indiana are not profitable for AEP.
 Id.
-Mr. Hanks and Mr. Lathan said the estimated PTC should be returned to ratepayers each year with any over or under recovery netted against the following year's estimated recovery.
+Mr. Hanks and Mr. Latham said the estimated PTC should be returned to ratepayers each year with any over or under recovery netted against the following year's estimated recovery.
 Pub.
 Ex.
 1 at 17; Pub.
 Ex.
 3 at 6.
 Mr. Latham said this proposed treatment encourages Petitioner to monetize any PTCs that are not used to offset I&M's or AEP's taxes in the twelve months following year end.
 Year 11 would be the final reconciling year that would ensure that ratepayers recover the full amount of the PTC benefit.
 Pub.
 Ex.
 3 at 6.
 He added that if year ten PTC was monetized due to a sale in year eleven, a twelfth year could be added if the reconciliation is material.
 Id.